 - 2.4 We have now considered all the responses.
-Sections 3-4 will provide a summary of responses received and section 5 will set out the Local Planning Authorities response, whilst section 6 will outline the next steps regarding the next stage of the Local Plan Review process. - 2.5 We are grateful to all the organisations across a range of sectors, as well as individuals for replying to this consultation.
+Sections 3-4 will provide a summary of responses received as well as the Local Planning Authorities response, whilst section 5 will outline the next steps regarding the next stage of the Local Plan Review process. - 2.5 We are grateful to all the organisations across a range of sectors, as well as individuals for replying to this consultation.